brenns10/thesis/doc/SETUP_DETOUR.md

   knows where to send the UDP request, so you can use "localhost" since you're normally running the command on the same machine as the detour.
 - CLIENT_IP - ip address of the client
-- DETOUR_PORT - the port number that the client will connect with
+- DETOUR_PORT - the port number that the client proposes to connect with
 - SERVER_IP - ip address of the end server the client wants to talk to
 - SERVER_PORT - port on the end server